Lititz, PA Audiologist Discusses Caring For Your Hearing Aids in All Seasons

 If you find yourself sweating on a hot day, remove your hearing aid more regularly to wipe it dry with a lint-free cloth.
 You can also keep your hearing aid in a dryer at night to protect it from humidity.
 There are several dry aid kits available for sale, so take a look especially if you live in a particularly humid environ.

 Proper maintenance of your hearing aid is critical in helping you understand more clearly in small and large groups.
-We recommend you visit your hearing clinic every 3 months for a professional cleaning.
+Your audiologist in Lititz recommends you visit your hearing clinic every 3 months for a professional cleaning.